Understanding Credit Rating for Businesses in India

 Credit Balance Must be Low

 It’s important to keep your credit balance low.
-Aim for a credit utilization rate of 30% or less.
+Aim for a credit utilisation rate of 30% or less.
 That means if you have a 10 lakh INR credit line, you should try to use no more than 3 lakh INR at any given time

 If you need to withdraw more, you can, but be sure to pay it back promptly to keep your credit rating up.